- Home

 Body image after breast surgery

-Any change in appearance after breast cancer surgery may affect the way you think and feel about yourself (your confidence and self-esteem).
+Any change to your appearance after breast cancer surgery may affect the way you think and feel about yourself, including your confidence and self-esteem.
 It is normal to experience sadness and grief after breast surgery.
 You may find that your sense of identity or femininity has been affected.

 Learn more about: